 - Optional: brisket meat (cooked and thinly sliced)

 - For serving: chopped scallions, sea salt, freshly ground pepper

-To begin, rinse and soak the bones for two hours in cold water.
-Then, discard the water.
+Rinse and soak the bones for two hours in cold water.
+Discard the water.

 Bring to a boil.